PART I – BIOMEDICAL SCIENCE EXAMINATION

 The Part I – Biomedical Science Examination (BSE) is an integrated examination that consists of 200 items which cover the topics of anatomy, physiology, biochemistry & genetics, microbiology & immunology, and pathology.
-The examination is administered in 2 sessions (morning and afternoon) of 2½ hours each.
+The examination is administered in two sections (morning and afternoon) of 2½ hours each.

-The Part II – Core Clinical Science Examination (CCSE) is an integrated, case-based examination that consists of approximately 80 case clusters (400 items) which cover the topics of diagnosis (physical, clinical, and lab diagnosis, diagnostic imaging, and interpretation and application of research studies), materia medica (botanical medicine and homeopathy), other treatment modalities (nutrition, physical medicine, and psychology), and medical interventions (emergency medicine, medical procedures, public health, and pharmacology).
+The Part II – Core Clinical Science Examination (CCSE) is an integrated, case-based examination that consists of approximately 80 case clusters (400 items) which cover the topics of diagnosis (physical & clinical diagnosis, lab testing and diagnostic imaging, and interpretation and application of research studies), materia medica (botanical medicine and homeopathy), other treatment modalities (nutrition, physical medicine, and psychology), and medical interventions (emergency medicine and pharmacology).
 The examination is comprised of a series of clinical summaries followed by several questions pertaining to each patient’s case.
 For example, in a single case you might be asked to provide a differential diagnosis, to select appropriate lab tests, to prescribe therapies which safely address the patient’s condition, and to respond to acute care emergencies.
 This examination is administered in three sections over the course of 3 days (3½ hours each day).

 There are three Part II – Clinical Elective Examinations that may be required by some jurisdictions (See Jurisdictional Requirements for Licensure/Registration).
 The Elective Acupuncture and Elective Minor Surgery Examinations are case-based, i.e., 15-20 brief clinical summaries are presented and several questions are asked about each case.
 The Elective Pharmacology Examination is not case-based, but is comprised of 75 stand-alone items.
 The Parenteral Medicine Examination includes both case-based and stand-alone items.
 Examinees are allowed 90 minutes (1½ hours) to complete the 75 items that comprise each elective examination.